ksheersaagr/Moms-Spaghetti/README.md

 - MIT 6.S094: Convolutional Neural Networks for End-to-End Learning of the Driving Task [ https://youtu.be/U1toUkZw6VI ]

+- Pseudo-LiDAR from Visual Depth Estimation: Bridging the Gap in 3D Object Detection for Autonomous Driving [ https://arxiv.org/pdf/1812.07179.pdf ]

 ### - Pose Estimation: